yaoyzz/Custom-Graphical-Toolkit/README.md

 How to run the domo Program?
-1. Open with VSCode with a live server extension
+1. Open index.html in VSCode with a live server extension

-2. Open cmd and type: python -m http.server
+2. Open cmd chang dir to the folder and type: python -m http.server
    Then open a browser and go to localhost : 8000